 Instructional strategies, methods, approaches, and classroom assessment procedures for teaching reading to bilingual and ESL upper elementary and middle school students.
 Focuses on providing appropriate instruction to address student diversity and class performance differences for students in upper elementary and middle school.
+3313 Reading Curriculum, Methods, Assessment, and Diagnosis 4-8 (3-3-3) Prerequisite: READ 3305.

+A field-based course that addresses the needs of 4-8 students.
+Focuses on assessment, evaluation, and diagnosis of reading capabilities and appropriate instructional strategies to meet specific needs to address student diversity and class performance differences.
+Requires working one-to-one with a 4-8 student to provide individualized instruction based on assessment data.
 3317 Bilingual Language Arts Instruction EC-4 (3-3-2) Prerequisite: Concurrent enrollment in BED 3301 and READ 4306.
 Instruction of expressive language (speaking and writing) and receptive language (listening and reading).
 Methodologies for instructing the writing process including grammar conventions, Standard English and Spanish usage, spelling, and expressive communication skills and strategies.
+3318 Reading Curriculum, Methods, Assessment and Diagnosis for English Language Learners in Grades 4-8 (3-3-0) Prerequisite: READ 3305 and admission to the Urban Education program, concurrent enrollment in BED 3301 and EED 3312.
+A field-based course that addresses the needs of upper elementary and middle level students.
+Focus is on assessment, evaluation, and diagnosis of reading capabilities and appropriate instructional strategies to meet specific student needs.
+Requires working one-to-one with English language learners to provide individualized instruction based on assessment data.
+3319 Literacy Curriculum, Methods and Assessment for English Language Learners for EC-2 (3-3-3) Prerequisite: READ 3305 and admission to the Urban Education program, concurrent enrollment in BED 3301 and EED 3312.
+Current methods, strategies, and curricular resources for teaching and assessing emergent literacy for the English language learner in the EC-2 classroom.
 3327 Language Arts Instruction 4-8 (3-3-2) Prerequisite: Concurrent enrollment in EED 3316 and READ 3304.
 Instruction of expressive language (speaking and writing) and receptive language (listening and reading).
 Methodologies for instructing the writing process including grammar conventions, Standard English usage, spelling, and expressive communication skills and strategies.
 Field experience is required.
 4303 Literacy Curriculum, Methods, Assessment (3-3-2) Prerequisite: READ 3303.